top of page

 PROFESSIONAL MEMBERSHIP

 March 2025 – current.
-Member of the working group of Pedagogical Competences at FHS UK, Prague, Czech Republic.
+Member of the working group of Pedagogical Competences at FHS, Prague, Charles

 October 2024 – current.
 Founder of the FHS Feminist Reading Group.
-Faculty of Humanities, Charles University, Prague, Czech Republic.
+FHS, Charles University, Czech Republic.